radicle-dev/old.radicle.xyz/content/docs/introduction.rst

 This desire for P2P communities to be using P2P tools more generally isn’t really new.
 Scuttlebutt has long discussions around new ideas of “teamware_.”
-Projects like git-ssb_ and git-remote-ipfs_ have existed for some time already.
+Projects like git-ssb_ and git-remote-ipld_ have existed for some time already.

 Rather than thinking of solutions for decentralized code collaboration within the scope of a single P2P protocol, Radicle tries to take what it can learn